-

 The applicant must submit a Form 100 CV.
 No other CV formats are permissible.

-List a minimum of one and maximum of 10
+List a minimum of one and a maximum of 10

-Teams should strive for a diverse group of co-applicants, including gender representation.
+Teams should strive for a diverse group of co-applicants.
 Please consult the Equity, Diversity, and Inclusion (EDI) section in the

 For multi-institutional applications, you must include at least one co-applicant from each participating university.